 The islands and seas comprising the Micronesia region are some of the most beautiful in the world—remote and isolated in a way that can be hard for us to imagine here in Hong Kong.
 But if you think you might want to visit these picturesque places someday, now is the time to take action—multiple threats jeopardize this once-pristine corner of the world.

-As busy residents of Hong Kong, we nevertheless have more in common with Micronesia’s 650,000 residents than you might think—climate change, and the increasing demands on natural resources are threatening the way of life of Micronesians, just as those realities challenge us here at home.
+As busy residents of Hong Kong, we nevertheless have more in common with Micronesia’s 650,000 residents than you might think—climate change and increasing demands on natural resources are threatening the way of life of Micronesians, just as those realities challenge us here at home.

 The Conservancy in Micronesia

 The Conservancy is working across 6.7 million square kilometers of reefs, islands and ocean in Micronesia to help local communities, small businesses, and governments meet the surging challenges of rising sea levels, withering reefs, invasive species, pollution and unsustainable development—all of which threaten local populations and pose a risk to the HK$6.2 billion in annual tourism revenue the region depends on.

 By helping the five territories of Palau, the Federated States of Micronesia, the Marshall Islands, Guam, and the Commonwealth of the Northern Marianas achieve their ambitious goal of protecting 30% of near-shore marine resources and 20% of terrestrial resources in Micronesia by 2020, the Conservancy is a proud supporter of the Micronesia Challenge.